Buildings and grounds

 - Shafer Court Dining Center is outfitted with a 750 gallon solar thermal domestic hot water heater that provides an annual energy savings of 20,987 therms and a greenhouse gas reduction of 111 MTCDE.
 This solar water heater is able to provide about half of the hot water needs at Shafer Court.
 The solar PV and solar hot water heaters help VCU reduce its annual greenhouse gas emissions by 371 MTCDE.

-The rain garden reduces the pollution flowing into the James River by reducing stormwater runoff.
+The rain garden contains flowering species native to Virginia and serves as a small oasis of natural beauty in the middle of campus for students to gather and enjoy.
+It also reduces the pollution flowing into the James River by reducing stormwater runoff.
 As rainwater flows across roads, sidewalks and other impervious surfaces, the runoff collects chemicals, fertilizers and other pollutants.
 The rain garden captures the runoff from impervious or paved surfaces that would normally drain into the James River and Chesapeake Bay.
 The plants absorb the runoff, where toxins and sediments are filtered and retained in the soil, therefore reducing the amount of runoff making its way downstream.

 Bayscaping